Information for Authors

 \subtitle{}

-tag; indexing services will drop the subtitle. - Do NOT remove the
+tag; indexing services will drop the subtitle. - You do not need to provide values for the

-tag. - Make sure all fonts are Type 1 or TrueType, and embedded and subset.
-(Help with fonts).
+. - Make sure all fonts are Type 1 or TrueType, and embedded and subset.
+(See PDF fonts for help).

 - Be sure to use the fonts included in the LaTeX template.
 Do NOT import packages (such as "times") that may change the fonts.

-- Avoid margin overflows: text and figures should be confined to the double column margins.
+- Avoid margin overflows: text, figures, algorithms, and equations should be confined to double-column margins.

 - Sentence case: This is a section title about the European Union and GPUs